 We conducted our audit in accordance with Hong Kong Standards on Auditing (HKSAs) issued by the HKICPA.
-Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.
-We are independent of the Fund in accordance with the HKICPA's Code of Ethics for Professional Accountants (the Code) and we have fulfilled our other ethical responsibilities in accordance with the Code.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.